PostSCRIPT: NOTIONS ON CONTEMPORARY CRAFT

 Melissa Joseph's mixed media sculptures and collages play with ideas of memory and legacy, while grounding themselves in materiality.
 Using textiles printed with Joseph's photographs paired with found objects, her subtle gestures of folding and wrapping obscure both images and objects as she sifts through her memories.
 Joseph received her MFA from Pennsylvania Academy of Fine Art in 2018, and in 2019 was selected for inclusion in New American Paintings.

 Natalie Kuenzi's large-scale textiles, produced from plastic shopping bags, explore the use of high and low art materials, while creating spaces for wonder and joy.
 Through material and scale her work attempts to dismantle long-standing views of craft traditions and their intersection with fine arts.
-Kuenzi received her MFA from Tyler University in 2017 where she now works as a studio technician and adjunct instructor.
+Kuenzi received her MFA from the Tyler School of Art at Temple University in 2017 where she now works as a studio technician and adjunct instructor.

 - This exhibition is curated by Kate Testa, University of Delaware Curatorial Fellow.